Skip to main content

 Device-First Authorization Contract (Peak Pay)

-Peak Pay is moving toward a device-first authorization model so that payment and device-management traffic is authenticated by an attested device credential rather than a bearer-token client secret.
-The SDK-side shape is stable today; the server side is still in progress.
+Peak Pay uses a device-first authorization model: payment and device-management traffic is authenticated by an attested device credential rather than a bearer-token client secret.
+Both the SDK and the server sides are shipped.

 Public types: